Airbus A400M Atlas: Design and specifications

 The A400M features a fly-by-wire flight control system with sidestick controllers and flight envelope protection.
 Like other Airbus aircraft, it has a full glass cockpit.
 Most systems are loosely based on those of the A380, but modified for the military mission.
 The hydraulic system has dual 20.7 MPa channels powering the primary and secondary flight-control actuators, landing gear, wheel brakes, cargo door and optional hose-and-drogue refuelling system.
 As with the A380, there is no third hydraulic system.
 Instead, there are two electrical systems.
 One is a set of dual-channel electrically powered hydraulic actuators, the other an array of electrically/hydraulically powered hybrid actuators.
 The dissimilar redundancy provides more protection against battle damage.

 In June 2019, Airbus Defence and Space was awarded a contract by the German Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) to integrate and certify the J-MUSIC Directed Infrared Countermeasure (DIRCM) system into the A400M's Defensive Aids Sub-System (DASS) for the German Air Force.
 The DE DIRCM system, provided by Diehl Defence GmbH & Co.
 KG and based on Elbit Systems Ltd.'s J-MUSIC technology, enhances the aircraft's self-protection capabilities against infrared-guided missiles.
 The contract was scheduled to be performed over a four-year period.

 More than 30 percent of the airplane's structure is made of composite materials.
 The 42.4 m span wing is primarily made of carbon fibre reinforced plastic components, including the wing spars, the 19 m long, 12–14 mm thick wingskins, and other parts.
 The wing weighs about 6500 kg, and it can carry and lift up to 25000 kg of fuel.
 It has an aspect ratio of 8.1, a wide chord of 5.6 m, and a sweep angle of 15 degrees at 25 percent mean aerodynamic chord.

 The A400M has a T-tail empennage.
-Its vertical stabilizer is 8.02 m tall.
-The horizontal stabilizer spans 19.03 m, with a sweep of 32.5 degrees.
+Its vertical stabiliser is 8.02 m tall.
+The horizontal stabiliser spans 19.03 m, with a sweep of 32.5 degrees.